y0nyy/RobloxUDMUXCrasher/README.md

 ### Prerequisites

-- Roblox Studio installed.
+- NodeJS & Roblox Installed.
-- Basic knowledge of Lua scripting.
+- Basic knowledge of DDOS Attacks & Networking.
 - Access to a Roblox test environment or a private server.

 ### Installation